-My first visit to Canada started in Victoria and I quickly discovered two things: Canadians are amongst the friendliest people on earth and they know how to eat well.
+My first visit to Canada started in Victoria, the capital of British Columbia on the south coast of Vancouver Island.
+I quickly discovered two things: Canadians are amongst the friendliest people on earth and they know how to eat well.
 It was here that my love for Canada and Canadian cuisine first blossomed.

 On my second visit, I discovered Canadian craft beer on the Sunshine Coast, and a new love affair ignited.
 A year later I was back, this time to the east coast.
 I’ve yet to explore everywhere in between, but with the help of my fellow food and travel bloggers who share my love for Canadian hospitality, I’ve gathered together this guide to the best, most interesting, quirky and unique food and drink destinations in this vast country, with links to all my favourite food and drink-related articles around the web and a map at the end, showing all the towns and cities mentioned.

 Join me on an edible journey around Canada from Victoria on the west coast to St John’s in the east, before heading north and back west again through the Northern Territories.
 Here’s my guide to Canadian cuisine.

 Canadian cuisine along the Pacific Coast

 My Canadian culinary adventure began along the Pacific Coast.
 Look out for great seafood, local craft beer and the wine of the Okanagan Valley.
 Don’t miss the wild British Columbian spot prawns.
 They’re sustainable and sweet and delicate in flavour.

 From the street food by the Inner Harbour to the chicken with green onion waffles and maple honey at North 48 on Langley Street, everything I ate in Victoria was superb, with the latter being one of my all-time favourite meals.
 It really was that good.
 Discover what other tastebud-tantalising goodies I discovered in Victoria by checking out my post Where and what to eat in Victoria.